oracle/oci-typescript-sdk/lib/aianomalydetection/README.md

-# OCI NodeJS client for Ai Anomaly Detection Service
+# OCI Node.js client for Ai Anomaly Detection Service

 This module enables you to write code to manage resources for Ai Anomaly Detection Service.